nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/content-views/content-view-how-to-index/how-to-display-non-folderish-documents-files-note-in-the-left-tree.md

 ---
 title: 'HOWTO: Display Non-Folderish Documents (Files, Note, ...) in the Left Tree - JSF UI'
+description: See Nuxeo sample override of an example query without the "Folderish" clause.
+You can contribute to the "providers" extension using the XML Extensions feature.
 review:
     comment: ''
     date: '2019-10-21'